-Before you can do anything, you need to create a Google My Business profile, so let’s walk through the process.
+Before you can do anything, you need to create a Google Business Profile, so let’s walk through the process.
 Note: This is the same process you’d follow if a listing already exists for your business and you clicked on the “Own this business?” link within the listing.

-Now you understand the marketing potential that Google My Business provides, but how do you create a new profile?
-Below are nine steps to creating a Google My Business profile.
+Now you understand the marketing potential that Google Business Profile provides, but how do you create a new profile?
+Below are nine steps to creating a Google Business Profile.
 If you’re a visual learner, I’ve created this handy video to guide you along the way.

 For those who like to read instructions, follow the process below to build out your business profile.

 Be sure to bookmark this address, as you’ll need it to access your Google Business Profile listing in the future.

 Step 2: Log in with your Google account